-A multi-media sound installation using several kinds of recordings - home audio, field, studio); different kinds of playback devices - speaker cones, studio monitors, headphones; and other objects - chairs, lighting, large piles of leaves.
+A multi-media sound installation using several kinds of recordings (home audio, field, studio); different kinds of playback devices (speaker monitors, bare speaker cones, headphones); and other objects (chairs, lighting, paper, large piles of leaves).

 More coming soon.